 Most water heaters last 6 to 12 years.
-If you want to figure out whether it’s time to replace your water heater, Gem Plumbing can inspect your water heater and help you determine the best replacement timeline and options.
-Gem can also install a Water Heater Flood Protection Device that automatically shuts off the water supply when it detects a leak, reducing the risk of a flood.
+If you want to figure out whether it’s time to replace your water heater, GEM can inspect your water heater and help you determine the best replacement timeline and options.
+GEM can also install a Water Heater Flood Protection Device that automatically shuts off the water supply when it detects a leak, reducing the risk of a flood.

 Gem services and installs three types of water heaters:

-Most homeowners and business owners are completely unaware when their water heater is about to fail, so if you are experiencing problems with your water heater, please call Gem Plumbing at (877) 436-6684.
+Most homeowners and business owners are completely unaware when their water heater is about to fail, so if you are experiencing problems with your water heater, please call GEM at (877) 902-1000.

-If your water heater is doing any of the following, let Gem Plumbing take a look:
+If your water heater is doing any of the following, let Gem take a look:

 Common water heater problems include: